nishiwen1214/GenSyntax/README.md

 tokenizer = AutoTokenizer.from_pretrained(model_name)
 model = AutoModelForCausalLM.from_pretrained(model_name, device_map="auto")
 ```
+## Hardware
+A single 4090 GPU is sufficient for model deployment and inference.

 ## Data
 We release our data on HuggingFace:

 👉 [Datasets on HuggingFace](https://huggingface.co/datasets/ShiwenNi/GenSyntax-data)
+(This includes the complete test sets for each task, as well as the training data and test data for cell phenotype prediction.)

 ## Installation